Richardson Stadium (Kingston)

-There have been three versions of George Taylor Richardson Memorial Stadium, a Canadian football stadium located on the campus of the Queen's University in Kingston, Ontario.
-All three have been the home of the Golden Gaels/Gaels football team.
+Richardson Stadium, officially named George Taylor Richardson Memorial Stadium, is the football stadium for Queen's University, in Kingston, Ontario.
+The stadium is primarily used for Canadian football but also has hosted other sporting events such as soccer and rugby.

+There has been a stadium at Queen's University since 1921, all using the same name.
+A second stadium was built in 1971 to replace the first.
+This was replaced in 2016 when the third and most current version was opened.
+The current stadium has a seating capacity of over 8,000.

 The facilities are named in memory of George Taylor Richardson, a Queen's graduate renowned for his athleticism and sportsmanship who died in the First World War.

-The original stadium built in 1921 was funded by George's brother, James Armstrong Richardson, graduate and Chancellor of Queen's.

-The second stadium was built in 1971.
-The stadium's bleachers (which recycled steel from the first facility) were deemed structurally unsafe in May 2013, causing 6,500 seats to be removed.
-Renovations were completed in July 2013, with a new seat capacity of 8,500 with two new end zone seating sections.

-In December 2014, a $20.27 million revitalization was announced that was completed for September 17, 2016 for its inaugural football game.
-According to the university the facility has "over 8,000" seats, but no specific number is provided by the institution.

 History

-Original field (1921–1971)
+First stadium (1921–1971)

-The original field was located on Union Street at the present site of Mackintosh-Corry Hall and its parking lot.
+The original field and stadium was located on Union Street at the present site of Mackintosh-Corry Hall and its parking lot.
 It was opened in 1921 on a piece of land bought from a community of nuns.
 This field hosted the 1922 Grey Cup, where the Golden Gaels defeated the Edmonton Elks 13–1, for their first of three Grey Cups.
 The official attendance was listed at 4,700.
 According to Michael Januska's book, Grey Cup Century there were more spectators on hand than the original grandstand could accommodate.
 "The 10th Grey Cup was the only final played in Kingston, Ontario.
-The stands at Richardson Stadium were filled to capacity, just under 5,000, with the overflow standing around the field." - Grey Cup Century, pg.
-46Franklin Delano Roosevelt received his honorary degree from Queen's on August 18, 1938 at Richardson, where he made a historic speech that was seen as a departure from American isolationism.
+The stands at Richardson Stadium were filled to capacity, just under 5,000, with the overflow standing around the field."Franklin Delano Roosevelt received his honorary degree from Queen's on August 18, 1938, at Richardson, where he made a historic speech that was seen as a departure from American isolationism.

+The original stadium built in 1921 was funded by James Armstrong Richardson, graduate and Chancellor of Queen's.
+James was the brother of the George Taylor Richardson.

 Second stadium (1971–2016)

 When a new social sciences complex, Mackintosh-Corry Hall was planned, the original stadium was torn down and relocated to the newly acquired West Campus.
-Many staff, students, and alumni were very upset about the move, feeling that the stadium belonged in the heart of campus, but the project went ahead anyway and the stadium was built on West Campus in 1971.
+Many staff, students, and alumni were very upset about the move, feeling that the stadium belonged in the heart of campus, but the project continued and the stadium was built on West Campus in 1971.

-In 2013, seating capacity was reduced to 8,500, down from 10,200, because of the temporary bleachers due to construction.
+The stadium's bleachers (which recycled steel from the first facility) were deemed structurally unsafe in May 2013, causing 6,500 seats to be removed.
+Renovations were completed in July 2013, with a new seat capacity of 8,500 with two new end zone seating sections, reducing the original capacity down from 10,200.